Strokkur424/StrokkCommands/strokk-commands-processor/SPECIFICATIONS.md

 # Annotation Processor Specifications (inner classes)
-*This document is meant as a reference for how the annotation processors processes methods into a Brigadier source tree, with focus on inner classes-*
+*This document is meant as a reference for how the annotation processors processes methods into a Brigadier source tree, with focus on inner classes.*

 ## Different types of nodes
 Crudely said, there are three types of ways to add nested nodes: